-The network of pipes that constitutes the wastewater collection system includes over 404 miles of gravity pipeline and 76 miles of pressure pipeline ranging in size from 4" to 48" in diameter.
-The gravity pipelines receive flow from over 29,750 connections and transport it to one of 37 pump stations.
+The network of pipes that constitutes the wastewater collection system includes over 405 miles of gravity pipeline and 76 miles of pressure pipeline ranging in size from 4" to 48" in diameter.
+The gravity pipelines receive flow from over 30,300 connections and transport it to one of 37 pump stations.
 The wastewater is then pumped via the pump stations and pressure pipelines to the WWTP where it is treated prior to being returned to the Tar River.
-This network of pipelines and pump stations collects and transports approximately 10 million gallons of wastewater every day from homes and businesses in Greenville and parts of Pitt County.
-Our wastewater collection system is operated and maintained under a system-wide Wastewater Collection System Permit (#WQCS00014) issued by the State of North Carolina Division of Water Resources.
+This network of pipelines and pump stations collects and transports over 11 million gallons of wastewater every day from homes and businesses in Greenville and parts of Pitt County.

+Our wastewater collection system is operated and maintained under a system-wide Wastewater Collection System Permit (#WQCS00014) issued by the DWR.
 Construction of the system is accomplished through individual non-discharge permits issued by the State for each new extension.